Flipkart: Funding and Revenue

 Flipkart's reported sales were ₹40 million in the FY2008–09, ₹200 million in the FY2009–10 and ₹750 million in the FY2010–11.

 Flipkart reported a loss of ₹2.81 billion for the FY2012–13.
 In July 2013, Flipkart raised US$160 million from private equity investors.

 In October 2013, it was reported that Flipkart had raised an additional US$160 million from new investors Dragoneer Investment Group, Morgan Stanley Wealth Management, Sofina SA, and Vulcan Inc., with a share of the funding coming from existing investor Tiger Global.

 On 26 May 2014, Flipkart announced that it had raised US$210 million from Yuri Milner's DST Global and its existing investors Tiger Global, Naspers, and Iconiq Capital.

-On 29 July 2014, Flipkart announced that it raised US$1 billion from Tiger Global, Accel Partners, Morgan Stanley Investment Management, and a new investor, Singaporean sovereign-wealth fund GIC.
+On 29 July 2014, Flipkart announced that it raised US$1 billion from Tiger Global, Accel Partners, Morgan Stanley Investment Management, and a new investor, Singaporean sovereign wealth fund GIC.

 In December 2014, after it received US$700 million from another round of funding, Flipkart had a market cap of US$11 billion.

-On 20 December 2014, Flipkart announced its filing application with Singapore-based company regulator ACRA to become a public company.
+On 20 December 2014, Flipkart announced its filing application with the Singapore-based company regulator ACRA to become a public company.
 This announcement came after the company received US$700 million in long-term strategic investments from more than 50 Indian investors.
 The US$700 million in funding raised by Flipkart added new investors to the company's board, including Baillie Gifford, Greenoaks Capital, Steadview Capital, T. Rowe Price Associates, and Qatar Investment Authority.
-Its existing investors DST Global, GIC, ICONIQ Capital and Tiger Global also participated in this financing round.
+Its existing investors DST Global, GIC, ICONIQ Capital, and Tiger Global also participated in this financing round.
 As of May 2015, Flipkart had raised US$550 million in additional funding from its existing investors in a deal that raised its total valuation to US$15 billion.

 By August 2015, after raising another US$700 million, Flipkart had raised a total of US$3 billion over 12 rounds of funding from 16 major investors.
 In April 2017, Flipkart underwent another round of funding, receiving US$1.4 billion in funding from investors including eBay, Microsoft, and Tencent.
 On 10 August 2017, SoftBank Vision Fund invested another US$2.5 billion in Flipkart.

 On 19 September 2018, Flipkart Marketplace Singapore injected ₹3,463 crore into Flipkart Internet.
 The transaction was done in two tranches, according to regulatory filings.

 In March 2021, it was reported that Flipkart was considering the possibility of going public through a merger with a special-purpose acquisition company (SPAC) to speed up its listing process in the United States.

-In 2022, the organization started Flipkart Ventures and created a venture fund of $100 Million to be invested in other 6 start-ups selected for Flipkart Leap Ahead, an accelerator program.
-Each start up will be given an equity investment of up to $500,000.
-Once the first cohort of Flipkart Leap was completed, the program was split in two distinct programs known as Flipkart Leap Ahead (FLA) and Flipkart Leap Innovation Network (FLIN).
+In 2022, the organization started Flipkart Ventures and created a venture fund of $100 million to be invested in other 6 start-ups selected for Flipkart Leap Ahead, an accelerator program.
+Each start-up will be given an equity investment of up to $500,000.
+Once the first cohort of Flipkart Leap was completed, the program was split into two distinct programs known as Flipkart Leap Ahead (FLA) and Flipkart Leap Innovation Network (FLIN).